 We spend some time at the Pulpit before we continue on, further up the mountain, in search of better views.
 The extra effort paid off, because a bit of a way up we found a fantastic vantage point of the crowded rock below.
 We probably spent a couple of hours up there exploring before beginning our relatively quick trip back down and preparing for our onward journey to Lysbotyn.

 Distance: 10km | Elevation: 1084m | Difficulty: Challenging | Duration: Five hrs | Season: June to September | Parking: About $AUD25

 The hike up to Kjerag has got to be one of Norway’s most famous.
-Without a doubt it was hardest hike we did for The Fit Traveller, but it was one of the most rewarding.
+Without a doubt, it was the hardest hike we did for The Fit Traveller, but it was one of the most rewarding.

-Firstly, take a look at the road up the mountain; a 29 kilometre steep road punctuated with 32 hairpin turns.
+Firstly, take a look at the road up the mountain; a 29-kilometre steep road punctuated with 32 hairpin turns.
 That’s before you even get to the start of the hike.
 The starting point is Øygardstøl.
-There’s a cafe and carpark at the top of the mountain to psych yourself up before beginning the 12 kilometre hike.
+There are a cafe and carpark at the top of the mountain to psych yourself up before beginning the 12-kilometre hike.

 We made it to the top in exactly two hours, a feat we may have been able to do more quickly, had it not been for the adverse weather.
 The clouds were low and there was still a fair bit of snow on the mountain and so it really wasn’t until we were right in front Kjeragbolten that we knew we had arrived.